cap-js/docs/tools/cds-typer.md

 The singular forms represent the entities from the original model and try to adhere to best practices of object oriented programming for naming classes in singular form.
 The plural form exists as a convenience to refer to a collection of multiple entities.
 You can [fine tune](#fine-tuning) both singular and plural names that are used here.

-At this point, you could already import these types by using absolute paths, but there is a more convenient way for doing so which will be described in the next section.
+You could import these types by using absolute paths, but there is a more convenient way for doing so which will be described in the next section.

 ## Subpath Imports
 Adding type support via `cds add typer` includes adding [subpath imports](https://nodejs.org/api/packages.html#subpath-imports).
 Per default, the facet adds a mapping of `#cds-models/` to the default path your model's types are assumed to be generated to (_\<project root\>/@cds-models/_).
 If you are generating your types to another path and want to use subpath imports, you will have to adjust this setting in your _package.json_ **and** _jsconfig.json_/ _tsconfig.json_ accordingly.